charlesreiss/cs3130-website/labhw/ooo-exercise.md

 The processor has 15 logical registers `%r01` through `%r15`, but these are implemented using 64 physical registers and register renaming.
 We call the physical registers `%x01` through `%x63`.

-We will show instructions in a three-argument form like:
+We will show instructions in a three-argument form like (**regardless of whether register renaming has taken place**):

     add %r01, %r02 -> %r03